bluebanquise/community/roles/haproxy/README.md

 ## Description

-This role deploy a basic haprocy configuration to be used in high availability context.
+This role deploy a basic haproxy configuration to be used in high availability context.
 The role will restrict http server ip to non virtual ones, and configure haproxy to listen on a virtual ip and send requests to defined nodes, in a round robin configuration.

+Basic usage is to spread load with repositories and diskless.

 ## Instructions

+### Basic usage

 Basic configuration is the following: